Oxyaine/RainWorldBestiary/IDEASnBUGS.md

 * Ability to make custom unlock logic, without accessing the bestiaries code
 * Ability to register manual unlock tokens, without accessing the bestiaries code
 * Improved README.md

+#

+A list of bugs n stuff, that don't warrant an issue request on github.
+*:)*